16 Writing Quiz and Exam Questions

 • Use grading rubrics to inform the students of the grading criteria.

-• After creating an essay question, write a model answer to help the grader focus on content.
+• After creating an essay question, write a model answer to help the grader focus on the content.

-• When in doubt add extra time.
+• When in doubt, add extra time.

 References and Resources: